The Dangers of Febreze

 Below you'll find a list of just some of the 87 chemicals found by the EWG in Febreze Air Effects, listed in order of their toxicity to humans:

-You can find the EWG's full report on Febreze and other common cleaners here.
+You can find the EWG's full report on the dangers of Febreze and other common cleaners here.

 Again, it's important to understand that these types of products are not only dangerous to our health, but they aren't actually cleaning the air or eliminating odor.
 They are just masking it...the bacteria and molecules are still hanging around, maybe even making you sick themselves.